OpenRTX/openrtx.github.io/NVM.md

 It also implements the following functions defined in interfaces/nvmem.h
  * the nvm_init, nvm_terminate that initialize or terminate the nvm subsystem.
 It initializes all the NVM devices used by the platform.
  * the nvm_getDesc that returns an nvmDescriptor given a device number
- * the nvm_readCalib that populates a given buffer with the cailbration data
+ * the nvm_readCalib that populates a given buffer with the calibration data
  * the nvm_readHwInfo that populates a hwInfo_t structure using data stored in nvm devices
  * int nvm_readVFOChannelData that reads the last saved VFO state
  * nvm_readSettings/nvm_writeSettings that reads/writes the device settings (callsign, accessibility settings, ...)